AlexanderDeniskin/BC/Excel Buffer Extended/ReadMe.md

-Example, how to create ecel file with extended formation in BC cloud.
+Example, how to create an excel file with extended formating in BC cloud.